AnirudhPenmatcha/Intelligent-Traffic-Flow-using-Machine-Learning/README.md

 ZED_CAMERA=0
 ZED_CAMERA_v2_8=0
 ```
+4. Now run 'make' in your terminal.
-2. Clone this repository into your system.
+2. Clone this repository into your system by running this in your terminal: 'git clone https://github.com/AnirudhPenmatcha/Intelligent-Traffic-Flow-using-Machine-Learning.git'.
 3. After installing darknet, copy all the files in 'cfg', and 'data' folders in this repository into your darknet installated 'cfg', and 'data' folders.
 4. Then copy the foler 'test_images' from this repository into your darknet foler.
 5. Next copy all the remaining '.txt', '.py', and '.weights' files from this repository as it is into your darknet installation folder.